 Alexis Ohanian has made a lot of important decisions in his life.
 The decision to co-found Reddit is a pretty big one.
 So was marrying Serena Williams.
 But right up there with changing internet culture and making a commitment to his partner, the venture capitalist lists taking time off after his daughter's birth as a significant, life-changing choice.

-(The GOAT's husband is making the same points that we at Motherly make all the time.
+The GOAT's husband is making the same points that we at Motherly make all the time.
 Research supports paid leave for all parents.
 It benefits the baby and the parents and that benefits society.

 By first taking his leave and then speaking out about the ways in which it benefited his family, Ohanian is using his privileged position to de-stigmatize fathers taking leave, and advocate for more robust parental leave policies for all parents, and his influence doesn't end there.
 He's trying to show the world that parents shouldn't have to cut off the parent part of themselves in order to be successful in their careers.